top of page

 Most salary continuance agreements include a mitigation clause, meaning:

-As a result, the major difference between salary continuance or lump sum severance offers is the risk of losing money if you re-employ.
+As a result, the major difference between salary continuance and lump-sum severance offers is the risk of losing money if you re-employ.

 Most employees prefer lump-sum severance because it ends the relationship cleanly and avoids reporting obligations.